 Struggling to outperform your competition on social media?
-Nothing feels better than outperforming your opponents on social media.
-To do this, you must keep a careful watch on what your competitors are doing a.k.a. performing a social media competitive analysis.
+Well, Nothing feels better than outperforming your opponents on social media.
+For this, you must keep a careful watch on what your competitor does a.k.a. performing a social media competitive analysis.

 You must understand what is working for them and how they are doing compared to your content.
-This not only allows you to assess your social media performance but also provides you with the tools to enhance your approach.
+Eventually, this allows you to assess your social media performance and also provides you with tools to enhance your approach.

-In this blog, we’ll cover all you need to know about social media competitive analysis, from data collecting strategies and procedures to drawing conclusions and presenting your results.
+In this blog, we’ll cover all you need to know about social media competitive analysis.
+Right from data collecting strategies and procedures to drawing conclusions and presenting your results.

 What is a Social Media Competitive Analysis?

-The process of identifying your top rivals and obtaining information about their performance (both positive and negative) to compare to your own is known as social media competitive analysis.
-It is one of the most effective and systematic methods to examine how your online presence compares to the competition, and it can assist both B2B and B2C businesses.
+Identifying your top rivals and obtaining information about their performance both (positive and negative) to compare to your own.
+This is known as social media competitive analysis.
+It is one of the most effective and systematic methods to examine how your online presence compares to the competition.
+Additionally, it can assist both B2B and B2C businesses.

-This form of analysis will force you to look at indicators like follower count, posting frequency, engagement rate, hashtags, and more.
-You’ll learn what works (and what doesn’t), and you’ll find new methods to improve your plan.
+This form of analysis will force you to look at indicators such as follower count, posting frequency, engagement rate, hashtags, etc. As a result, you’ll learn what works (and what doesn’t), and you’ll find new methods to improve your plan.

 You’ll examine important metrics such as follower numbers, engagements, and reach across several platforms, noting their accomplishments and the kind of content that gets the most favorable engagement.